 When assessing an application for a sponsor licence, UK Visas and Immigration (UKVI) will consider the background and suitability of both the employer and all nominated key personnel, where UKVI is the division of the Home Office responsible for sponsor licences.

-• have been a key person with a sponsor that had its licence revoked in the last 12 months
+- Have been a key person at a sponsor whose licence was revoked in the last 12 months.

 Authorising Officer duties & responsibilities